ArcelorMittal confirms French furnace closures

 Workers at the plant, which has become symbolic of France's entrenched industrial decline, wept and hugged each other as management announced the decision to union leaders at a meeting in the Paris suburbs.

-Some workers lit a fire, erected a tent and were, union representatives said, prepared to keep the protest going for days.
+Some workers lit a fire, erected a tent and said they would stay overnight.
 They welded shut the metal entrance gate to corporate offices and blocked external access to the whole site.

-"This is what I call murder," Edouard Martin, a Florange worker and one of the union leaders at the forefront of the battle to save the plant, told local media.

 "For 14 months, they were telling us the closure was temporary.
-There is a lot of anger," Martin of the CFDT union said.
+There is a lot of anger," local CFDT union representative Edouard Martin said at the site.
 "We need the government to fight alongside us and do everything it can to make Mr. Mittal stop his scrapheap strategy."

 Despite ArcelorMittal chief executive Lakshmi Mittal's consent to selling the furnaces if the government can find a buyer, the issue lies with flagging demand, largely from the stagnant auto sector unlikely to revive any time soon.